cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ## Missingness & Privacy

-The CDC suppresses values for facilities and counties with low visit volumes.
-Suppressed values are read as missing and then handled by the selected `fill_method` during aggregation.
-Wyoming reports a literal zero that the CDC uses as a missing marker, so those points are converted to missing during ingestion.
-County coverage is uneven and weaker in rural and low-population areas, and several states report no county-level data at all.
+The CDC suppresses facility and county values with low visit volumes to protect patient privacy.
+Suppressed values are treated as missing.

+Unobserved values also occur from facility non-reporting, uneven rural participation, states that do not report county-level data, and literal zeros reported by Wyoming (converted to missing during ingestion).

+Missing sub-units during spatial roll-ups are handled according to the selected `fill_method`, as described under [Geographic Aggregation](#geographic-aggregation).

 ---

 ## Limitations

-Percentages are computed over visits at facilities that report to NSSP, not all EDs in an area, and coverage has grown over time.
-Discharge diagnoses reflect clinical coding at discharge and are not confirmed by laboratory testing.
-Not every ED patient is tested for these conditions, so percentages can be biased downward.
-Low-volume counties occasionally report extreme values such as 50 or 100 percent by chance.
+Percentages reflect visits at facilities reporting to NSSP rather than all facilities in a region.
+Diagnoses reflect clinical coding at discharge without mandatory laboratory confirmation.
+In addition, population-weighted spatial aggregation assumes ED visits scale proportionally with resident population.

 ---

 ## Lag & Backfill

-The weekly file is released on Friday mornings and adds the prior week.
-Historical weeks revise as facilities join the reporting network and their back data is added, which moves every geography that facility belongs to.
-Broader geographies revise more often for this reason, and revisions reaching back about two years have been seen.
+The weekly file publishes Friday mornings for the preceding epiweek.
+Historical weeks revise as facilities join the network and submit backlogged data, which can affect series for up to two years.